-A meta-analysis that reviewed 12 epidemiological studies determining an association between diet quality and patterns among mental health in children and adolescents found, “a significant, cross-sectional relationship between unhealthy dietary patterns and poorer mental health.”
-Additionally, meta-analyses have also confirmed the inverse association of habitually poor diets and increased risk of depression and anxiety.
+A meta-analysis that reviewed 12 epidemiological studies determining an association between diet quality and patterns among mental health in children and adolescents found “a significant, cross-sectional relationship between unhealthy dietary patterns and poorer mental health.”
+Additionally, meta-analyses have also confirmed the inverse association between habitually poor diets and increased risk of depression and anxiety.

 It’s important to prioritize your diet and be thoughtful about food choices.
-Eating nutritious meals regularly can assist in taking control of your own wellbeing.
-Be thoughtful about your choices and ensure that you consuming enough to support your mental and physical activity.
+Eating nutritious meals regularly can assist in taking control of your own well-being.
+Be thoughtful about your choices and ensure that you consume enough to support your mental and physical activity.

-Specific vitamins play crucial roles in supporting the bodies development and wellbeing.
+Specific vitamins play crucial roles in supporting the body’s development and well-being.
 Vitamins can be found in food, our environment, and as supplements if an individual if failing to receive these vitamins otherwise.

 While sunlight is the best source of vitamin D, overexposure can lead to sun damage or skin cancer.
 Egg yolks, oily fish (salmon, sardines, herring), and mushrooms are a few good examples of foods that contain vitamin D. Vitamin D foods can sometimes be a challenge for young people with particular tastes—if this is the case, speak with your doctor about an appropriate vitamin D supplement.